smartfog/fogflow/doc/en/source/core_concept.rst

     * Groupby: to determine how many instances of this task should be created on the fly; currently including the following cases

         *  if there is only one instance to be created for this task, please use "groupby" = "all"
-        *  if you need to create one instance for each entity ID of the input streams, please user "groupby" = "entityID"
+        *  if it is needed to create one instance for each entity ID of the input streams, please use "groupby" = "entityID"
-        *  if you need to create one instance for each unique value of some specific context metadata, please use the name of this registered context metadata
+        *  if it is neded to create one instance for each unique value of some specific context metadata, please use the name of this registered context metadata

 * Scoped: tells if the Entity data are location-specific or not.
 True indicates that location-specific data are recorded in the Entity and False is used in case of broadcasted data, for example, some rule or threshold data that holds true for all locations, not for a specific location.